How to Deploy an MCP App to Production (May 2026)

 Your tool handlers read configuration from process.env.
 Set these on your server before starting the process.
 Never commit secrets to your repository.

-For a local production test before deploying:
+For a local production test:

 DATABASE_URL=postgres://...
-API_KEY=sk-... sunpeak start
+API_KEY=sk-... pnpm start

 In production, set environment variables through your hosting platform: